shamolmojumder/chai-backend/Readme.md

 ## Features

 - Create A user
-- Comment
+- Comments
-- Like
+- Likes
 - Subscribe
 - Upload a video
+- Upload a Photo and cover image
 - Update the profile
-- Upload a Profile photo or cover photo
+- Change the password